The Clear Edge

 • Why self-implementation often fails

-• Gaps between the knowing framework and executing the transformation
+• Gaps between knowing the framework and executing the transformation

 • This positions the course as an implementation system, not just knowledge